 Yashwantrao was a lion, one such great Hindu warrior king who never rested, he tirelessly fought against british and their pimps to establish Hindu Rashtra but as it happened earlier, fellow Hindu kings never supported him.

-- 1 Roar of A Hindu Lion Yashwant Rao Holkar and Wagging of Tails By British Generals
+- 1 Roar of A Hindu Lion Yashwant Rao Holkar and Tail Wagging By British Generals

 - 1.1 Military Expertise of Yashwantrao Holkar